‘Bachelorette’ Rachel Spoilers: Engagement ‘Will Happen’ – Who’s The Lucky Guy?

 — Mike Fleiss (@fleissmeister) March 30, 2017

 Rachel met all 25 guys who are competing for her heart on March 17 when they arrived at the infamous Bachelor mansion in Los Angeles.
-Two weeks later, the beautiful Texas attorney has been a several one-on-one and group dates and has started traveling with her remaining men.
+Two weeks later, the beautiful Texas attorney has been on several one-on-one and group dates and has started traveling with her remaining men.

-And it appears Rachel is well-liked by the guys who were cast for her season with Fleiss tweeting that several guys were “broken-hearted” when she eliminated them during the first rose ceremonies of the season.
+And it appears Rachel is well-liked by the guys who were cast for her season, with Fleiss tweeting that several guys were “broken-hearted” when she eliminated them during the first rose ceremonies of the season.

 The journey continues…#TheBachelorette pic.twitter.com/nYq6eGRWgT